1. Establishment of Organisation

 Three directors were appointed by the Minister in September 2014: John Corrigan (Chairperson), Nick Ashmore and Ann Nolan.
 John Corrigan resigned from the Board in January 2015 on his retirement as Chief Executive of the National Treasury Management Agency.
 Conor O’Kelly, the new Chief Executive of the National Treasury Management was appointed as a director and as Chairperson in January 2015.

 In March 2015 six additional directors were appointed to the Board: Barbara Cotter, Tom McAleese, Rosheen McGuckian, AJ Noonan, Richard Pelly and Eilis Quinlan.
 Ann Nolan and Conor O’Kelly were reappointed.
-Nick Ashmore continues to be an ex officio director in his capacity as CEO.

 Details of the SBCI Board Membership can be found here.